ChrisDeFreitas/guitarjoe/README.md

  - Music theory from <a href='https://www.wikipedia.org/' target='_new'>Wikipedia</a><br />
  - Popup control from <a href='https://react-popup.elazizi.com/' target='_new'>reactjs-popup</a>
  - <a href='https://code.visualstudio.com/'>Visual Studio Code</a> development environment

+## Updates

+20210908:
+This update allows note buttons to be highlighted by clicking on a note in the infoPnl.
+To save space, when the queryPnl is collapsed, fret numbers will be replaced by green bars over the 5,7,9 and 12 frets.
+The click to disable fret functionality will remain active when collapsed.

+- upgraded to v.0.1.2
+- on collapse fret numbers hidden, 5,7,9,12 replaced by green line
+- clicking a note in the infoPnl changes background color of similar fretButtons to blue
+- created style for header buttons
+- renamed ./public/logo.svg to favicon.svg
+- refactored: guitar_lib.fretboard, included string and fret functions
+- refactored fretPnl.button()
+- refactored to create button.dataset.selected and associated css
+- installed source-map-explorer, found no glaring errors

+20210905:
+This was a rewrite of the interval calculation functionality.
+Originally based on semitones but that lost track of the ♭/# info.
+The new algorithm took a long time to develop and ripped the guts out of the app.
+But it works well and has room for expansion, see [guitar_lib.letterCalc()](https://github.com/ChrisDeFreitas/guitarjoe/blob/6cee48132713c0c7bd2a7d21f468f1c74f2fb70e/src/guitar_lib.js#L253).
+In the testing I fixed many transcription errors in scales, chords and intervals--another bonus for the grueling effort.

+Usage of ♭♭ and ## removed from app.
+This simplifies manipulation of intervals by the library.
+It is assumed anyone needing to calculate ♭♭ and ## have requirements beyond the scope of the guitar fretboard.

+- upgraded to v.0.1.1
+- fixed bug: selecting C# Major scale, infoPnl displays D♭, E♭...; should be C#, D#; need logic to display sharp vs flat consistently
+-- rewrote guitar_lib.letterCalc() because the algorithm was based on semitones
+-- removed guitar_lib.letterBySemis() because the the idea was wrong
+-- refactored code using letterBySemis() to use the new letterCalc()
+-- refactoring affected most operations so it is a big update
+- scale and chord definition error updates
+- added Phrygian dominant scale

+## ToDo
+- fix ./public/favicon.svg colors: image appears dim on white backgrounds
+- refactor Fretboard states to be arrays: fretFilter, strgFltrList
+- refactor fretPnl.render(): simplify, optimize
+- update: add ability to play videos in background
+- browser bug: zooming out causes random frets and strings to disappear (assume due to x/y location; test by adjusting)
+-  fret click: allow for multiple frets to be selected:
+-- 1 fret clicked == current behaviour
+-- 2 or more == disable scale, ?chord?; keep btn.click/transparency or second click deletes?
+- add settings dlg:
+-- create dlg to select bgndImgUrl or color or default
+-- other?
+- add Inversions: ?integrate with Chord selection?
+- refactor letter/note obj
+- dig into source-map-explorer details